-His last film Invisible (2016) gained 15 Awards at more than 40 festivals, playing for 17 weeks at Athens theaters and in more than 35 Greek cities, making an incredible record.
+Invisible (2016) with 16 Awards at more than 40 festivals, playing for 17 weeks at Athens theaters and in more than 35 Greek cities, making an incredible record.

 "For innovating Greek cinema" with his debut Addio Berlin (1994) he gained the Jury’s Special Prize at Thessaloniki IFF.
 This low budget indepedent film became cult at once, while Athinorama noticed "maybe the next big name in Greek cinema".